cvasilak/katacoda-scenarios/pelion-device-simulator/step7.md

-We now need to genarate the firmware manifest describing the update, upload it to the portal and start the update campaign.
+We now need to generate the firmware manifest describing the update, upload it to the portal and start the update campaign.
 The `manifest-tool` can conveniently perform all this in one step.
-Simple execute:
+Simply execute:

 `manifest-dev-tool update -p firmwares/delta-patch.bin -w -n -v 0.2.0`{{execute}}